-Ben Simpson, chief executive of Menzies Wealth Management, says:
+Louise Walker, Director of Menzies Wealth Management, says:

 “Brexit is not without risk, but it is simply one of many issues that should be considered when looking holistically at financial planning.
 Start with the end in mind and understand what you are trying to achieve before addressing the specific risk or otherwise posed by Brexit.”

 Jason Harris-Cohen, founder of professional house-buying firm Open Property Group, says: “At the moment, it’s a buyers’ market and the gap between asking price and agreed sale price has widened.

 “If you want to buy now, you can take advantage of the lower prices, but as a seller you may feel like you’re in limbo.
 You can put your property on the market, knowing that you may get a lower offer or that your house may get stuck on the market or you can wait until the terms around Brexit have been confirmed before making a decision.”

 Home buyers looking to undertake home improvements should also act sooner rather than later.